Dragon (Dungeons & Dragons): Sapphire dragon

-The sapphire dragons of the Io's Blood Isles control subterranean domains beneath two of the larger southern islands.
-While most of the territory above their realms belongs to the emerald dragons, they keep a small portion of the surface area as their own as well as the extensive caverns beneath the tropical jungles.
+The sapphire dragons prefer subterranean domains.
+While most of the territory above their realms belong to the emerald dragons, they keep a small portion of the surface area as their own as well as the extensive caverns beneath the tropical jungles.

-From birth, sapphire dragons are beautiful, with scale ranging from light to dark blue in color, which sparkle in the light.
-Because of their coloration, they are sometimes mistaken for blue dragons.

 Of all dragonkind, perhaps the sapphire dragon clans are the most militaristic.
 They fervently protect their territory from outsiders, going so far as to distrust anyone who even gets close to their borders.
-They work to keep their vassals in peak fighting condition, maintaining some of the best-trained armies in the isles.
 As most of the territory that interests the sapphire clans is below the ground, they rarely come into conflict with other dragon clans unless they attempt to take caverns currently in use.
 Only the black dragons compete with them for the tropical underground, and even they are wary of going into direct conflict with the armies of the sapphire clans.

-Most of the demihuman vassals serving the sapphire dragons are either dwarves or gnomes, as these races have no problems living and working beneath the ground.
-Also, elves are too much like drow, whom these dragons consider to be one of their natural enemies.
-Dwarven vassals are treated little better than slaves, as the two species were once at war, and they are almost never granted the kindred bond.
-This honour is usually reserved for gnome only.